kellmant/cprest-client/README.md

 <a name="scan_domains"></a>

 ## scan\_domains() ⇒ [<code>all\_domains</code>](#all_domains)
-Scan and index all domains policies and objects
+Scan and index all policies and objects in each security domain

 **Kind**: global function
 **Returns**: [<code>all\_domains</code>](#all_domains) - Each domain is saved with objects and policy indexes, and complete